- The average cost of car insurance in Kansas is $2,496 a year or $208 per month, based on our data analysis.

 State minimum car insurance in Kansas

-In Kansas, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.
+Kansas laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.

-Drivers in Kansas must be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Kansas must be aware of the minimum insurance coverage requirements to stay compliant.

 Liability-only car insurance in Kansas